UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Understand the difference between stochastic (DDPM) and deterministic (DDIM) sampling
 - Implement DDIM sampling on top of a pre-trained DDPM
 - Benchmark sampling speed vs. quality trade-offs

-### Checkpoint Question
-"DDIM uses the same trained model as DDPM but generates samples faster.
-What's the key insight that makes this possible?
-What does `eta` control?"

-### Stretch Goals
-- Implement DPM-Solver or DPM-Solver++
-- Try interpolating between two noise vectors and visualize the smooth transition (only possible with deterministic sampling)
-- Implement image-to-image generation by partially noising an existing image then denoising

-### Common Pitfalls
-- Mixing up DDIM's deterministic update equation with DDPM's stochastic one
-- Wrong timestep subset — DDIM picks evenly spaced timesteps from the original schedule
-- Not realizing DDIM with `eta=1` reduces back to DDPM (good sanity check)

 ---

 ## Week 6: Conditional Generation